-Amazon To Enter Library Lending Market April 20, 2011Posted by Bill Rosenblatt in Devices, DRM, Publishing, Services, United States.
+Amazon To Enter Library Lending Market April 20, 2011Posted by Bill Rosenblatt in Devices, DRM, Libraries, Publishing, Services, United States.

 Amazon announced today that it is launching Kindle Library Lending, working with OverDrive to support Kindles and Kindle apps on other platforms on OverDrive’s digital lending platform for public libraries.
 The timing of the announcement was unclear, given that the service won’t be available until “later this year.”